 And your spending on the pregnancy will begin before even getting pregnant: we both did full health checks before trying for a baby (no fertility tests, though – those are only necessary if after a few months there’s no luck) and it was good we did so because it was discovered that wifey had an infection and was put under treatment with antibiotics.

-Finally, from that point on she started to take supplements (vitamins and minerals) and she’s still taking them even now, one month after delivery.
-And these babies are not cheap!
+Finally, from that point on, she started to take supplements (vitamins and minerals) and kept taking them even after Baby Romanian was born.

 Total cost of pre-pregnancy checks and pills in Romania: $209